swaraj-sodadasi/swaraj-sodadasi/README.md

 ## About Me

-- 🔰 Learning  Advanced DSA in JAVA and gaining in depth knowldege on Databases using SQL and NOSQL.
+- 🔰 Learning programming languages that includes Python, Java for competetive coding and gaining in depth knowldege on Databases by working with SQL and utilizing tools like Mysql and MongoDb.
-- 👉 Had an experience on Azure for cloud computing.
+- 👉 Had an experience on Microsoft Azure utilizing cloud services.
 - 🎯 Practicing and solving coding problems.
 - 🤝 I'm looking forward to collaborate on Open Source Projects which could help the tech community and to build real world projects.

 ## Got Questions?

-Have a question about me or Computer Science?
+Have a question about me ?
 Feel free to ask! 🙋‍♂️

 - 💬  Let us make some discussions about the future of coding
 - 🤔  What do you think of Computer Science?